Weight Watchers Recipe of the Day: Lemon Blueberry Trifle

-- 4 tablespoons lemon juice from about 1-1/2 lemons
+- 4 tablespoons lemon juice, from about 1-1/2 lemons

-- zest of 1 lemon if desired
+- zest of 1 lemon, if desired

 - 1/2 cup confectioners' sugar

-- 4 tablespoons limencello lemon flavored liqueur
+- 4 tablespoons limencello, lemon flavored liqueur

-Cut the cake into slices and arrange them on a plate.
+- Cut the cake into slices and arrange them on a plate.

-To make the lemon syrup, put the lemon juice, half the lemon zest (if using) and confectioners sugar in a small saucpean and heat gently until the sugar dissolves.
+- To make the lemon syrup: put the lemon juice, half the lemon zest (if using) and confectioners sugar in a small saucpean and heat gently until the sugar dissolves.
 Remove from the heat and stir in the Limencello.

-Pour the syrup evenly over the slices of cake to soak them.
+- Pour the syrup evenly over the slices of cake to soak them.

-Whip the cream: Place the heavy cream and lemon curd into a large bowl.
+- Whip the cream: Place the heavy cream and lemon curd into a large bowl.
 Beat with an electric mixer until it holds soft peaks.

-Dollop and spread on the whipped cream over the soaked cake and then arrange the blueberries over the top of the whipped cream.
+- Dollop and spread on the whipped cream over the soaked cake and then arrange the blueberries over the top of the whipped cream.

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
-SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.
+SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.